modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 The relevance of this historical architecture could be a subject of debate, but the large amount of factored code helps when adding a new model.

-## Make it avalaible in the R package
+## Make it available in the R package

 See the file [howToAddModelInR.md](howToAddModelInR.md).